Timbre composition

+Overview

 Timbre composition is used in vocal techniques such as throat-singing where the main focus of the music is timbre as opposed to pitch.

 Music that has been composed solely using the art of Timbre composition is called Timbre-centered music.

 Timbral listening is a technique used in both the composition and reception of Timbre-centered music which has been created using Timbre composition.